RustyAluminum/markdown/dailyskmming.md

 * investigate the long-term variability of the system using archival X-ray data obtained by Swift and XMM-Newton.

 ##### conclusion:
-* during the decay of the June 2020 outburst, when the luminosity had only decreased by $/sim 35%$ , the pulse profile morphology had clearly changed.
+* during the decay of the June 2020 outburst, when the luminosity had only decreased by $\sim 35\%$ , the pulse profile morphology had clearly changed.
 * an anisotropic accretion mechanism was needed to explain the observed X-ray pulsations.
 * observational effects of LXP 69.5 could be consistent with the Be disc plane and orbital plane being misaligned.